parse-community/parse-server/CONTRIBUTING.md

   - `-rc0` (unlikely to contain bugs, no change in features until release)

 Exceptions:
 - The `major` version may increment during the year in the unlikely event that a breaking change is so urgent that it cannot wait for the next yearly release.
-This should be as rare as the planetary alignment of Jupiter and Saturn.
+An example would be a vulnerability fix that leads to an unavoidable breaking change.
 - Bug fixes of security vulnerabilities are `patch` releases, unless they cause a breaking change, then they are `major` releases.

 ## Code of Conduct